false-schemers/sharpF/lib/README.md

   *  support for bytevectors, with basic set of operations
   *  support for `define-record-type` records
   *  simple binary input from files and bytevectors
-  *  simple binary output to files
+  *  simple binary output to files and bytevectors
+  *  simple text output to/from strings